Coffee County DUI Guide

 Critical Deadlines

-- ALR Hearing Deadline (Administrative License Revocation): In Tennessee, you have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing.
+- ALR Hearing Request: You have only 10 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing with the Tennessee Department of Safety.
 This hearing is separate from your criminal case and determines whether your driver's license will be suspended.
-Failing to request a hearing within this timeframe will result in automatic license suspension.

-- License Suspension Timeline: If you do not request an ALR hearing or if you lose your ALR hearing, your license suspension will begin.
-The length of the suspension depends on the specific circumstances of your case and any prior DUI convictions.
+- License Suspension: If you do not request an ALR hearing, your license will be suspended automatically.
+The length of the suspension varies depending on the circumstances of your case and prior offenses.

 Local Resources